flavio-fernandes/pelican-blog/content/work/openstack-with-odl-part1.md

 **Note:** devstack is not the most stable environment, due to its high level of activity.
 If you hit an issue with stacking, use *./unstack.sh* and/or *vagrant reload*; and start stack.sh over.
 Odds are you will not need that, tho.

+Once that is done, you can 'lock down' the stack repo used by changing the following values in local.conf (on both control and compute nodes):

+    OFFLINE=True
+    RECLONE=no

 <span id=tenantTopology />
 ## Tenants Topology ##